Conversion benchmarks by institution type

 Step 2: Analyse real journeys.
 Install a session replay tool and observe 50 complete prospect journeys.
 Note exit pages, hesitations, and back-and-forth navigation.
 These behaviours signal friction points.

 Step 3: Fix your critical pages.
-Prioritise the four most-visited pages before first contact (programme, fees, admissions, student life).
+Prioritise the four most-visited pages before first contact (program, fees, admissions, student life).
 For each, verify that key information is visible within 10 seconds.
+Ensure HECS-HELP contribution bands, ATAR indicative cut-offs, and graduate outcomes data are all accessible without requiring a download or phone call.

 Step 4: Deploy a chatbot.
 An AI chatbot reduces bounce rates, extends sessions, and qualifies prospects around the clock.
-The conversion impact is measurable within the first weeks.
+The conversion impact is measurable within the first weeks โ especially valuable during the compressed decision window between ATAR release and change-of-preference deadlines.

 Step 5: Measure and iterate.
 Run A/B tests on the most-visited pages.
 Test one change at a time (headline, CTA, form placement).
 Validate every modification with data, not assumptions.